-Since origami is such a portable art, I need only some paper and my hands to make something.
+Origami is such a portable art and all I really need is some paper and my hands to create something special.

-But whenever I travel, either near or far away, I always carry with me a small tool bag.
-The tools in this bag often come in handy allowing me the opportunity to realize spontaneous creative ideas.
+But when I travel, either near or far away, I always carry with me a small tool bag of special and useful tools that often come in handy.
+Having this little toolkit allows me the opportunity to realize spontaneous creative ideas.

 Here is a list of the tools in my bag: